EXTERNAL NETWORK PENETRATION TESTING

 This includes detailed issues along with proof of concepts supporting technical teams.
 For example, a firewall administrative interface that is running a vulnerable version is exposed to the internet.
 However, it could do with exposure to your IT service provider IP ranges only.
 This is an excessive exposure and should be reviewed in line with the defence in-depth approach.

 This is a fully remote test.
-Our external IP addresses are shared with the customer before the test as part of seeking authorisation (Computer Misuse Act), providing sufficient time window to share the originating IPs with relevant devices and teams where needed for monitoring and white-listing purposes.
+Our external IP addresses are shared with the customer before the external pentest as part of seeking authorisation (Computer Misuse Act), providing sufficient time window to share the originating IPs with relevant devices and teams where needed for monitoring and white-listing purposes.

-Cyphere’s external pen test reports are world class deliverables containing raw data to support proof of concept and risk remediation measures.
+Cyphere’s external penetration test reports are world class deliverables containing raw data to support proof of concept and risk remediation measures.

 Risk remediation is sometimes a complex process due to the specialist security skill-set needed for IT teams.
 As part of our aftercare support, we provide help in preparing remediation plans for all our customers.